HadrienG2/spack-based-docker/README.md

 - It takes a pragmatic approach to build reproducibility, where reproducibility is aimed for by default, but switching to system libraries is not difficult.

-Docker is used here as a pragmatic way to work around the Linux distribution proliferation problem and easily share binary packages from one development system to another without risking software incompatibilities between different libc versions, different compiler ABIs, etc.
+Docker/OCI is used here as a pragmatic way to work around the Linux distribution proliferation problem and easily share binary packages from one development system to another without risking software incompatibilities between different libc versions, different compiler ABIs, etc.